AUV-IITK/fourtran/hardware_layer/hardware_arduino/README.md

 ```
 ls -l /dev/ttyACM0
 ```
-and you should see an output similar to the following:
+You should see an output similar to the following:
 ```
 crw-rw---- 1 root dialout 166, 0 2013-02-24 08:31 /dev/ttyACM0
 ```